whitefusionhq/rb2js-loader/README.md

 end
 ```

-You can edit this file as needed to add additional Ruby2JS filters, add configuration options to the converter, and so forth.
+That's just one possible configuration—you can edit this file as needed to modify or add additional Ruby2JS filters, pass options to the converter, and so forth.

 ## Webpack Configuration